dirceudn/Album/README.md

 ### Dependency Injection

 I prefer using Dagger 2 for dependency injection in complex projects.
 But with the small or a simple projects Dagger 2 is not mandatory.

+### Detekt

+A static code analysis tool for Kotlin.